FDP control in multivariate linear models using the bootstrap: Joint error rate control in the linear model

 \begin{remark} The results in this subsection and the one previous have been stated for two-sided $ p $-values however they also hold for one-sided $ p $-values without change.
-All that is required to show this is to re-define $ p^n_{(k:H)}(T) $ as the $ k $th minimum value in the set \end{remark} In the definition of $ \lambda^*_{\alpha, n, B} $ we require the computation of $ |\mathcal{H}| $ statistics for each bootstrap each of which is based on a sample of size $ n $.
-As such the complexity of these algorithms is $O(nB|\mathcal{H}|)$. \if\biometrika0
+All that is required to show this is to re-define $ p^n_{(k:H)}(T) $ as the $ k $th minimum value in the set